FernandoTejedorL/Game-shop/README.md

 </br>
 🔍 Advanced Search – Filter games by platform and get platform suggestions when purchasing a new game

-## 🚀 What I Learned from Building Dusty Bunny
+## 🚀 What I Learned from Building Game Shop

 Throughout this project, I gained hands-on experience in developing and deploying a full-stack application to production using Render.